 Section 8388.5(f) requires that, once an EUP is approved by Energy Safety and the CPUC, the large electrical corporation must file a Progress Report with Energy Safety and the CPUC every six months.
-Additionally, each year the EUP is in effect, the independent monitoran Independent Monitor must provide an annual report to Energy Safety by submitting the annual report to the related docket-for each year the EUP is in effect.
-Energy Safety will issue additional Guidelines on this topic and other post-approval matters.
+Additionally, each year the EUP is in effect, the independent monitorar Independent Monitor must provide an annual report to Energy Safety by submitting the annual report to the related docket. for each year the EUP is in effect.
+Energy Safety and its submitted additional Guidelines on this topic and other post-approval matters.

-These Guidelines contain some requirements for content and updates to Progress Reports.
-Energy Safety will issue additional Guidelines on this topic and other post approval matter
+These Guidelines contain some requirements for content and updates to Process Reports.

+Energy Safety will issue additional Guidelines on this topic and other personnel personnel matter